 - Complete and return the Session Chair Report after the session but no later than the end of the day to the Speaker Ready Room (Room 322).
 Record posters that have been mounted and are attended by a presenter, posters mounted but have no attendant, and posters that are missing entirely (No-Show column).
 Please take note of the policies that follow when completing this form.
 Estimate audience size.

 - Poster policy #1: If a poster is placed on the poster board but an author is not available for the majority of the session, this is not considered as having been presented.
 Please make a note on the session Chair Report in the No-Show column.

 - Poster policy #2: Posters that simply consist of a posted copy of the paper (even if enlarged) are not considered to be poster presentations.
 Please mark the poster as a No-Show in the Session Chair Report and add an explanation.

 Guidelines and Responsibilities for Initiation of the Peer Review Process

 Session chairs are also key to the peer review process.

 - Each session chair is responsible for identifying and confirming reviewers to the papers in their assigned session.

-- It is perfectly acceptable for a session chair to assign the papers to him- or herself, provided there is no conflict of interest (as for co-authors and referees with the same affiliation).
+- It is perfectly acceptable for session chairs to assign the papers to themselves, provided there is no conflict of interest (as for co-authors and referees with the same affiliation).
 There are many session chairs that prefer to review all the papers in their sessions.
-If you choose to accept your role as default reviewer, please notify the publication office by the deadline below.
+If you choose to accept your role as default reviewer, please notify the Editorial Office by the deadline below.

 - If circumstances arise and you cannot fulfill your responsibilities, you have the obligation to notify the conference organizers.